Certified Lactation Educator Course

 Payment Plans Available

 - Cancelation Policy: Cancelation at any time after first payment is subject to a $25 administration fee.
-Cancelation 30 days prior to start date of course will be issued full refund less $45.00 administration fee, 15 days prior subject to 50% refund, NO refund are given with in 7 days of course, but student may reschedule same course with in 12 months.
+Cancelation 30 days prior to start date of course will be issued full refund less $55.00 administration fee, 15 days prior subject to 50% refund, NO refund are given within 7 days of course and/or access to learning platform has been granted.
+Student may reschedule same course with in 12 months.

 This course is offered in-person, face to face 4 times a year and Virtually online.